Description of facet disease

 Causes of facet disease

-Facet disease may arise when the cartilage in a facet joint is worn down as a result of aging, injury or wear and tear.
-This type of spinal damage can be attributed to arthritis, work, overuse or an injury sustained in an accident.
+Facet disease is caused by the cartilage in the joints being worn down as a result of wear, aging, injury or misuse.
+This type of injury to the spine can be attributed to arthritis of the spine, work, over-use or an accident.
+Facet disease occurs when a facet joint degenerates.
+While this can take place at any level of the spine, it most commonly affects the lumbar (lower spine) region.
 Another possible result of facet disease is spondylolisthesis, which occurs when a vertebra slips forward in relation to an adjacent vertebra, usually in the lumbar spine.

 Symptoms of facet disease